 Diagnosis: Most of your patients are willing to pay electronically.

 Treatment: Increase awareness about all the different ways patients can pay with their preferred payment cards – e.g., credit, debit, HSA, rewards cards, etc. If they use their payment cards at the point of service, train your staff to talk to patients about other electronic options, like your online payment portal.
 Emphasize benefits such as security and simplicity of payments when discussing these options with patients.

-Diagnosis: Your patients are still sending you a lot of paper checks.
+Diagnosis: Some of your patients are still sending you a lot of paper checks.

-Treatment: Let them!
-A best practice for collecting patient payments is to let them pay any way they want.
-However, recent research from LHK Partners shows that only 30% of consumers want to use paper checks, so make sure your patients understand all of their payment options.
-Use stronger messaging on your paper statements about other payment options: “Wish you could make this payment automatically instead of breaking out the check book?
+Treatment: A best practice for collecting patient payments is to let them pay any way they want.
+However, 13% of consumers surveyed for the 2020 Trends in Healthcare Payments Annual Report indicated that paper checks are their preferred method for paying medical bills, so make sure your patients understand all of their payment options.
+Use stronger messaging on your paper statements about other payment options: “Wish you could make this payment automatically instead of breaking out the checkbook?
 It’s easy!”

 Are my patients using alternative payment options to pay?

 Diagnosis: Some of your patients are paying from their bank bill pay sites, at walk-in bill pay centers or through their health plan’s website.